-Since the pandemic, the MCC Recreation and Fitness Center staff have been encouraging our students to participate in optional offerings, personally or as teams through new fitness and activities programming.
-The pool continues to be busy with swimming lessons, water aerobics, and lap swim.
-The gym is in use at different times of the day with pickleball in the morning and various athletics programs throughout the day.
-Pickleball has been a growing part of the campus activities offerings and extends well into the community.
+Before the pandemic, the MCC Recreation and Fitness Center staff were encouraging our students to participate in optional offerings, personally or as teams by expanding that area.
+Now that we have returned, the staff are working hard as ever at attempting to get back "to normal."
+The community and students have both responded positively.
+The pool is busy with swimming lessons, water aerobics, and lap swim.
+The gym is in use at different times of the day and regional club sports such as volleyball coming back to use our facilities and the pickle ball community utilize the courts several times a week.